stephenwen39/Youtube-Streaming-Analysor/README.md

 -------------------------------

 This is a project for analysis of YouTuber/vtuber streaming data, focusing on chat/user pairs data analysis.
-If you are interested in the evolution, see the TIMELINE of this side-project below.
+If you are interested in the evolution, see the Change Log(更新時間軸) of this side-project below.

 This data pipeline is currently migrated to the Google Cloud platform.
-The process is expected to use tools including BigQuery, DBT, Cloud Functions, Cloud Composer, etc. Please see the simplified architecture diagram below for the system structure.
+Please see the simplified architecture diagram below for the system structure.

 Link: [https://lookerstudio.google.com/s/sFWcrXFBtOI](https://lookerstudio.google.com/reporting/d0c687bd-2e96-4fac-ac9a-f1d5844fe8d8)